Hello World

 This is very similar to using import in Java or require in Ruby.
 It just makes some names from other namespaces available to us in this namespace.

 If you haven’t written any Clojure before, this syntax might look a little strange.
 The first thing that jumps out at people is the parentheses.
-Why is there an open paren before the "ns"?
+Why is there an open paren before the ns?
 In Clojure, every expression is enclosed in its very own set of parentheses.
 There are no semicolons to end the line or curly braces to close an "if" expression.
-To find the end of any expression, you just find the matching paren.
+To find the end of any expression, you just find the matching close paren.

-The first thing in an expression is the function or a macro to call.
+The first thing in an expression is the function or macro to call.
 In this case ns is a macro that is built in to Clojure.
 It sets up a namespace and makes the stuff we :require available.

 Generating a Response